Are you looking for a new job this year? Take stock and jump-start a job search strategically.

 Step One: Decide What You Want To Do

-You’re never going to get anywhere if you don’t know where you are going.
-Knowing you’d like “better hours” or a “different” job are first steps, but those goals are not specific enough to help you make a change.
+You are never going to get anywhere if you don’t know where you are going.
 Write down exactly what type of job you want.
 Include target companies, hours you’d like to work and what you want to do.
-Don’t be afraid to be very specific.
+Do not be afraid to be very specific.
 Once you specify your goals, it is much easier to reach them.

 Step Two: Assess Your Qualifications